 Vacancy rates are projected to continue at a below-average percentage, giving Landlords the ability to be quite selective in leasing options.
 For tenants seeking desirable space in Orange County, having tenant representation becomes a must versus an option.
 New tenants are expected to present not just their financials, but in some cases, Landlords are asking for more detail such as marketing and business plans in order to qualify to lease the desired space.
 More than ever, having a commercial real estate broker when seeking to lease space is becoming a necessity.
 The competition for quality space is high.

 Desirable tenants also have demands for landlords.
 Landlords will find that in 2020 the demand for amenities, such as meals, gym, activities, will increase.
 Today’s businesses are seeking a work/life balance and the ability to have a more comfortable experience in their work environments and are choosing buildings that provide these amenities.
 In addition to these, many landlords are providing work transportation to tenants, due to the continuous lack of parking in most Orange County buildings.

 Annual Rent Growth Will Continue to Decrease

 Office leasing rates should remain stable with potential declining rent growth.
-Despite the increases of rents that are commonly seen in Irvine, Irvine Spectrum and Newport Beach, the annual office rent growth for Orange County continues to be a below average rate.
+Despite the increases in rents that are commonly seen in Irvine, Irvine Spectrum, and Newport Beach, the annual office rent growth for Orange County continues to be at a below-average rate.

 At Aspect, we’re ready to help businesses grow and expand in 2020 and look forward to serving both office and retail tenants and landlords throughout the year.